treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

     color_counts[c] += 1
 ```

 This creates a new dictionary using our colors as keys, with all values set to `0` initially.
 This allows us to increment each key without worrying whether it has been set.
-This seems more Pythonic, so let's keep it.
+We've removed the need for any checking or exception handling which seems like an improvement.
+We decide to keep this change.

 ## Comprehension and set